 If program graduates' educational aspirations include advanced professional training, they will have acquired the theoretical knowledge, research and analytical skills, critical thinking skills and tools for effective writing necessary for successful entry and performance in the increasingly competitive graduate programs in psychology.
 Internship and research experience can be tailored to meet students' graduate training goals.
 Program graduates are prepared to enter graduate training programs in a broad variety of psychological specialties including, but not limited to: clinical and counseling psychology, industrial/organizational psychology, cognitive psychology, guidance counseling, marriage and family therapy, and school psychology.Applied Psychology (BS) Program Objectives:

 For course descriptions, click here.

-High School seniors, students wishing to enter Farmingdale State from other institutions, and those who are not current Farmingdale students, must apply to the College (see link above) and indicate their desire to enter the Applied Psychology Program.
+High School seniors, students wishing to enter Farmingdale State from other institutions, and those who are not current Farmingdale students, must apply to the College (see link below) and indicate their desire to enter the Applied Psychology Program.

 For more information or to discuss whether the Applied Psychology Program is the right choice for your professional aspirations, please contact the Program Director, Dr. Marya Howell-Carter at email@example.com or 631-420-2236.